meena-programmer/TestTask/readme.md

 # Backend

-contains node js task, mongodb, graphql from graphql data manipulation and fetching done with mongodb database
+* contains node js task, mongodb, graphql
+* graphql data manipulation and fetching done with mongodb database

 # Front end

-Component folder contains all files
+* Component folder contains all files
-Data fetching and user registration to database with graphql
+* Data fetching and user registration to mongodb database with graphql query

-Backend and frontend connected
+* Backend and frontend has connected

 # Installation
 ## In Backend